foospidy/logstash-input-signalsciences/INSTRUCTIONS.md

 `logstash-plugin install logstash-input-signalciences`

-2. You can build and install the gem file locally by using the `Makefile` locally on your system.
+2. You can build and install the gem file locally by using the `Makefile` on your system.
 However, you will need to ensure Ruby requirements for building gem files are met.
 Use the following commands:

 `make build`